Of all the things to do in Argentina, learning to tango in the capital, Buenos Aires, is one of my more memorable experiences.

 Mansion Dandi Royal, 36 Piedras Street, San Telmo offers rooms and breakfast from US$70 ($87) a night plus taxes.

-Rojo Tango at the Faena Hotel & Universe.
+Rojo Tango at the Faena Hotel & Universe is the most famous tango show in Buenos Aires.

-Here are some tips on how to enjoy the tango in Buenos Aires:
+How to enjoy the tango in Buenos Aires

 2. If your intention is to dance socially, make sure you learn salon and not stage tango.